How MENA Is Shaping to Become the New Marketing Hub by 2025

 But today, on top of advertising, companies are having to invest more in their overall digital strategy, especially in MENA.
 With a faster growth of internet users in the region compared to the rest of the world, it is almost impossible to not have a solid digital strategy.

-Naturally, the next question to ask ourselves is which industries have taken advantage of this new and upcoming marketing hub in the MENA region?
-Is your company’s industry a pioneer in outsourcing its marketing to MENA?
+Which industries have taken advantage of this new and upcoming marketing hub in the MENA region?

 Ironically, it is not only marketing, advertising, and event expertises that are in demand, but they are also the industries that are looking to agencies for more marketing help.
 But it would be unfair to group the event industry in the UAE along with all the other industries in the other 4 countries from its sheer over-towering numbers compared to the rest.

 In 2021, event companies saw a competitive advantage to relaunch their industry and took the opportunity to invest.
 We can see that this advantage has lessened in 2022, but it’s still an important pillar of the economy in the region.

 Now that most of the world is starting to open back up their borders and event spaces, the MENA region is no longer the only one businesses can turn to.
 Nevertheless, they are still a point of reference for many looking to stage their events.

 A prominent industry many may find surprising as a key player in the economy of the marketing world in the MENA region is the food industry.